Buprenorphine (Absorbed through the skin)

 ButransThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to buprenorphine or adhesives, or if you have severe breathing or lung problems or paralytic ileus.
+Do not use it if you had an allergic reaction to buprenorphine or adhesives, or if you have severe breathing or lung problems or stomach blockage (including paralytic ileus).

 How to Use This Medicine: